hanxiangchoong-1/Hound/README.md

 AZURE_OPENAI_DEPLOYMENT_NAME=""
 ```

+And that should be it!
+Use the comments below to get started.

 ## To Run:

 ### Search Scraper
-Arg 1: The entity you want to research.
+* Arg 1: The entity you want to research.
 Collected docs will be saved to an index "raw__{entity}"
-Arg 2: The search engine query.
+* Arg 2: The search engine query.
 ```
 python3 ./search_scraper/run.py govtech "govtech sg directors"
 ```

 ### Data Processor
-Arg 1: The elastic index from which you will pull your documents for cleaning.
+* Arg 1: The elastic index from which you will pull your documents for cleaning.
-Arg 2: The column or property containing the text you'd like to clean.
+* Arg 2: The column or property containing the text you'd like to clean.
-Arg 3: The elastic index which cleaned documents will be saved to.
+* Arg 3: The elastic index which cleaned documents will be saved to.
 ```
 python3 ./dataprocessor/run.py raw__govtech all_text processed__govtech
 ```